risingwavelabs/risingwave-docs/cloud/source-create-a-source.md

 ## Using SQL command

-Refer to [`CREARE SOURCE`](https://www.risingwave.dev/docs/current/sql-create-source/#supported-sources) in the RisngWave Database documentation.
-Select a connector to see the SQL syntax, options, and sample statement of connecting RisingWave Database to the connector.
+Refer to [`CREARE SOURCE`](https://www.risingwave.dev/docs/current/sql-create-source/#supported-sources) in the RisngWave documentation.
+Select a connector to see the SQL syntax, options, and sample statement of connecting RisingWave to the connector.